 Marlea, then known as Linda, climbing the wall of the

 The actors, mostly guys, and she roamed the Philly streets

 talking philosophy and politics and sex and art.

 And theater, of course.
 She loved that time in her life.

-Lone Wolf Rhapsody began as a study of two choirs, one of uncles, and the other of aunts; family conflicts, a girl's identity and five brothers struggling with the issue of integration of schools.
+Lone Wolf Rhapsody began as a study of two choirs, one of uncles, and the other of aunts; family conflicts, a girl's identity and five brothers struggling with the issue of integration of schools after the passage of Brown V. Board of Education.
 It grew into a play with music that was seen at LATC and won an LA Weekly award for Best Music Written for a Play by Marlea Evans (aka Linda Baker Evans) and her composer/arranger John Ballinger.

 The Dilemma of Dr. D. is based on Dr. Angie Debo, historian, whose book detailing the brazen theft of Indian land in Oklahoma was refused publication in her own home state.

-A memoir about living into your seventh decade, when taking 20 years off of your age doesn't work anymore, when really, you don't look a day over 69.
+A memoir about living into your seventh decade, when taking 20 years off of your age doesn't work anymore, when no matter how you try, you don't look a day over 69.
 Embracing age, madness and misanthropy.
 Click below to read six memoir selections.

 What if an older woman and a younger man stay together.... for more than 35 years?

 When she discovered that she and her husband Bill